-- The practice gave affected people reasonable support, truthful information and a verbal and written apology - They kept written records of verbal interactions as well as written correspondence.
+- The practice gave affected people reasonable support, truthful information and a verbal and written apology. - It was unclear if the practice kept written records of verbal interactions as well as the written correspondencewe saw.

 There was a clear leadership structure in place and staff felt supported by management.